hep-cce/ml_classification_studies/cosmoDNN/Classification/README.md

+# ConvLens - Graviatational lensing study using convolutional neural network

+## Automated identification of galaxy-galaxy gravitational lensing implemented on Keras
-# Module for binary classification - lensed and unlensed
+## Binary classification module is trainable on lensed and unlensed images